x1ao4/edition-manager-for-plex/README.md

 - **Rough Cut**: A preliminary version of the film before final editing, containing all filmed material.
 Rough cuts are typically for internal use, facilitating later modifications.
 - **Workprint Cut**: A near-final version used for internal review or test screenings.
 Workprints may not yet have finalized sound, music, and visual effects.
 - **Fan Edit**: A version re-edited by fans based on original film material, possibly featuring different storylines, deleted scenes, or added content to cater to specific fan preferences.
+- **Redux**: A version of the film that typically extends or revises the original by restoring scenes, altering edits, or adding content to offer a different viewing experience from the original release.

 ### Release
 The Release module currently supports 14 types of release versions.
 This module prioritizes matching release version information based on the movie's filename.
 If multiple video files exist, it will use the largest file by size for matching.
 If release version information cannot be found through filename, it will attempt to match using embedded video titles within the file.
 If multiple release versions are matched, they will be sequentially written into the release version information.
 If release version information still cannot be found, it will not write release version information.
 The supported release versions are: